Bluetooth: Peripheral UART

 samples/bluetooth/peripheral_uart in the nRF Connect SDK folder structure.

-After programming the sample to your board, test it by performing the following steps:
+After programming the sample to your development kit, complete the following steps to test it:

 Connect to the kit with a terminal emulator (for example, PuTTY).
 See How to connect with PuTTY for the required settings.

-Reset the board.
+Reset the kit.